alemermartinez/JOSS/paper.md

 ---
-title: 'RBF: An R package for computing a robust backfitting estimation procedure for additive models'
+title: 'RBF: An R package to compute a robust backfitting estimator for additive models'
 tags:
 - R